 ISM recognizes that successful teaching and learning can only occur in a safe and healthy school environment.
 Thus, we expect the entire school community to prioritize health and safety.

-Not only does ISM comply with all applicable health and safety laws, we go far beyond by working to continually understand and execute best practices in all health and safety areas.
+Not only does ISM comply with all applicable health and safety laws, but we go far beyond by working to continually understand and execute best practices in all health and safety areas.
 We recognize that it takes the collaborative efforts of our staff, students, parents/guardians, campus visitors, and service providers to achieve this goal on a daily basis.

 Under the guidance of the Health & Safety Committee and outside advisors, the ISM Board of Trustees has adopted the ISM Health & Safety Policy as the underlying foundation and overarching framework for the Comprehensive School Safety Plan (CSSP) and related health and safety policies, practices, procedures, and plans.

 The California Education Code requires that all school districts, county offices of education, and charter schools annually update a Comprehensive School Safety Plan (CSSP) by March 1.
 The ISM CSSP references multiple safety- and wellbeing-related documents, which become part of the CSSP by citation.
-Though we do not publish or publicly share a few of the CSSP components due to sensitive or confidential content, we maintain them as part of our internal operational CSSP, made available to staff and safety partners as appropriate.
-We do publicly publish the vast majority of the CSSP component documents on the ISM Official Documents website including the following:
+Though we do not publish or publicly share a few CSSP components due to sensitive or confidential content, we maintain them as part of our internal operational CSSP, made available to staff and safety partners as appropriate.
+We do publicly publish the vast majority of the CSSP component documents on the ISM Official Documents website, including the following:

-Over the years, the Health & Safety Committee’s guidance and the work of the ISM community have put a long list of security, safety, and health measures in place including the following:
+Over the years, the Health & Safety Committee’s guidance and the work of the ISM community have put a long list of security, safety, and health measures in place, including the following: